-As Amended by House Committee on Energy, Utilities and Telecommunications
+As Amended by House Committee of the Whole

 Brief\

 HB 2084, as amended, would revise the Kansas 911 Act (Act) and repeal three outdated statutes not included in the Act.
 The bill would make changes to definitions, the membership of the 911 Coordinating Council (Council), administration of funds by the Council, the Council's rules and regulations authority, the Local Collection Point Administrator (LCPA) expenses, public safety answering point (PSAP) geographic information service (GIS) data requirements, PSAP annual report requirements, 911 fee funds, 911 fees, PSAP distributions, PSAP expenditures, liability provisions, audit expenses, and county restrictions.